-- 1. City employees who, as a result of their job duties, must hold a commercial drivers' license. - 2.
-Applicants for City employment in a covered position.
+- 1. City employees who, as a result of their job duties, must hold a commercial drivers' license. - Applicants for City employment in a covered position.
 These individuals will be subject to preemployment drug and alcohol testing after a conditional employment offer has been made. - a.
-The drug and alcohol testing must be the last step in the conditional offer process, and the applicant must be told that she or he will receive the job if he or she passes the DOT drug and alcohol test.
+The drug and alcohol testing must be the last step in the conditional offer process, and the applicant will receive a final job offer if they pass the DOT drug and alcohol test.